 If you have delicate skin then it’s a good idea to learn how to moisturize it with natural materials.
 I can’t give you good advice on this.
 But I really think you don’t need them.
 Come on!

 Same as with bug spray, you would need a lot of it.
 Unless you just use it for your face.
 But still, it’s more appropriate to pack a wide brim hat, a long sleeve shirt, and pants.
+There are natural substitutes, in my bioregion, poplar white powder is one of them.

 Also very common among backpackers.
 A small trowell is not very useful anyway.
 Just use a stick, or poop below a rock, or just cover it with rocks and sticks.
 If you are camping in the same spot for a long time it is a good idea to dig a big hole, and use it for the duration of your stay anyway.
 And a small cathole trowel won’t be of much help for that.